Let Me Tell You about My White Privilege

 - My high school “career teacher” said that since my “trial interview” was the same as a black student, they were going to give it to the black student because she was black.

-- The police arrested me when I was 15-years old for breaking-and-entering.
+- The police arrested me when I was fifteen years old for breaking and entering.
 It was five days in jail and two years probation.

 - After someone murdered my first brother, the law enforcement community did nothing, though they knew who killed him.
 They said it was one less criminal for them to deal with, so they let it go.

 - After someone murdered my second brother, they let the murderer off with community service.